FuzzyWuzzie/Flatcore/README.md

 	private-death-message: "&4You've been killed by #deathreason &4and are now death-banned for &9#deathbantime&4.
 We'll see you then!"
 	# What to say when someone tries to join the server but is still deathbanned
 	deathban-message: "Sorry, #deathreason killed you and you're still banned for #deathbantime"
-	# How long players are immortal for after spawning
+	# How long players are immortal for after spawning.
+Time in XwXdXhXmXs format
 	spawn-immortality-time: 30s
-	# How often to remind players of how much immortality they have left
+	# How often to remind players of how much immortality they have left.
+Time in XwXdXhXmXs format
 	spawn-immortality-reminder: 5s
 	# The message that gets sent to a player when they're immortal
 	spawn-immortality-message: "&aYou're immortal for #immortaltime!"